An academic approach to curating

 Students choose one of two unique specialisations: Curating Art and Cultures or Arts of the Netherlands.
 The first specialisation focuses on curatorial theory and practice, while the second highlights research into Dutch art in a global context.

 After graduation there is a world of opportunities.
 You will have obtained the preliminary work experience necessary for a curatorial or research career at museums of art, ethnography, design, or history, as well as galleries and exhibition spaces or any other cultural institution that focuses on research and the presentation of objects and cultures.
 The programme also prepares you for PhD-research and an academic career.
-More about your career prospects after graduation.

 The Dual Master’s in Curating Art and Cultures is a programme of the accredited degree programme Heritage Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Heritage Studies and the title Master of Arts (MA).